 The upcoming Feb.
 14th session, AT Assessment Part 2 – Gathering Information and Trialing Devices, will give the participants experience in using recommended forms as they assess students’ AT needs.

 The third session, to be held March 14th, will cover AT in the IEP and Implementation.
 The workshops also give educators the chance to create their own inexpensive AT with several Make ‘n Take activities.

 These workshops are FREE to Oklahoma educators and related service providers, and Continuing Education Units (CEUs) will be offered for OTs, PTs, and SLPs.
 The three-workshop series is meant to be attended in order, and each participant is required to register for each session individually.
 Click here to visit AT Support Team Workshops Webpage.

 Do You Need A Loan?
 Join us in this upcoming webinar.

 Webinar: ABLE Tech Financial Loan Program

 Presented by: Shelley Gladden, ABLE Tech Loan Coordinator

 ABLE Tech's financial loan program helps individuals purchase assistive technology.
 Shelley Gladden will explain how ABLE Tech partners with the Oklahoma Assistive Technology Foundation (OkAT) and BancFirst of Stillwater provide financing options with low interest and flexible repayment terms.

 Please share the link with the families of your students!
 Visit our Webinars and Videos webpage to see this year’s schedule and links to archived webinars.

-ABLE Tech to Present
+Visit ABLE Tech AT Discovery to learn more.